shermanloan/scejson-doc/doc/module-singlepmt.md

 | Object | no |

 This object groups together all fields which contain important numerical information, as defined in the Truth-In-Lending laws (Regulation Z).
-This object will not be present if `BusinessRules.AmortizeOnly` is set to `true` in the request.

 <details>
 <summary><b>FedBox fields</b></summary>